alucryd/oxyromon/README.md

 ### Installation

-You can grab pre-compiled binaries for Lnux, Mac and Windows from the [release page](https://github.com/alucryd/oxyromon/releases).
+You can grab pre-compiled Linux, Mac, and Windows binaries from the [release page](https://github.com/alucryd/oxyromon/releases).

 A docker image is also available on [Docker Hub](https://hub.docker.com/r/alucryd/oxyromon).

-If you happen to be using Arch Linux, there's a package in the [official repos](https://archlinux.org/packages/extra/x86_64/oxyromon/).
+If you use Arch Linux, there's a package in the [official repos](https://archlinux.org/packages/extra/x86_64/oxyromon/).

 It is also possible to install from crates.io using `cargo install oxyromon`.

-Finally if you're feeling adventurous, you can always build from source, instructions below.
+Finally, if you're feeling adventurous, you can always build from the source, as shown in the instructions below.

 ### Compilation

-The CLI has no specific requirement, you can just:
+The CLI has no specific requirement, and you can just:

     cargo build --release